mohsin-shaikh/expense-tracker/README.md

 php artisan serve
 ```

 You're ready to go!
-Visit outlay in your browser, and login with:
+Visit Expense Tracker in your browser, and login with:

 - **Username:** admin@gmail.com
 - **Password:** password